skonadua/WeeklyExercise3/03_exercises.md

   ggplot(aes(y = day_of_week,
              fill = client)) +
   geom_density(alpha = .5, color = NA, position = position_stack()) +
-  labs(x = "Time in Hours", y = "Day of the Week", title = "Density of Trip Times in Hours by Client") + facet_wrap("day_of_week")
+  labs(x = "Time in Hours", y = "Day of the Week", title = "Density of Trip Times in Hours by Client Type") + facet_wrap("day_of_week")
 ```

 ```
 ## Error in mutate(., sdate_hour = hour(sdate) + minute(sdate)/60, day_of_week = wday(sdate, : object 'Trips' not found
 ```

 *I think that this graph is harder to read and thus a bit misleading and worse than the first one.
 In this graph, it appears that casual riders are spending more time on the bikes than the regular riders, but this is not the case if you look at the initial graph.
 Because the data are stacked on top of each other, it seems this way and the data appear misrepresented *